AmbassadorOfChange/New_SQL/README.md

 # WHAT I LEARNED
 Embarking on this journey in the first instance is one of the best decision I have made in improving my skills as a data analyst.

-Have been able to adequately improve my query skills which is the top leading skill as a data analyst.
+I have been able to adequately improve my query skills which is the top leading skill as a data analyst.

-Also, this analyst has also taught me the importance of having multiple skills and being versatile which can make one extremely valuable in the job market and irresitable for clients.
+Also, this analysis has also taught me the importance of having multiple skills and being versatile which can make one extremely valuable in the job market and irresitable for clients.

 More importantly, this project taught me patience, resilience, and perseverance.